xbeat/Machine-Learning/README.md

 Introduction to Random Forests and Decision Trees

 Random Forests and Decision Trees are powerful machine learning algorithms used for both classification and regression tasks.
 These algorithms are popular due to their interpretability, versatility, and ability to handle complex datasets.
 In this presentation, we'll explore advanced concepts and implementations using Python.

+## Overcoming Vanishing Gradients in Deep Neural Networks

+Understanding Vanishing Gradients Mathematically

+The vanishing gradient problem can be understood through the chain rule of calculus in neural networks.
+As gradients flow backward through many layers, repeated multiplication of small values causes exponential decrease, particularly with sigmoid and tanh activation functions.

 ## Catastrophic Forgetting in Linear Regression Models